elgarteo/dce_2019/README.md

 ## What it does
 The R script generates a map that shows the proportion of pro-democracy voters in each constituency with varying depth of yellow and blue.
 The more yellowish indicate higher proportion of pro-democracy voters, and vice versa.
-The classification of candidates is based on [the Stands News' election site](https://dce2019.thestandnews.com/).

 ## What you need
 * [Shapefile](https://accessinfo.hk/en/request/shapefileshp_for_2019_district_c) of the 2019 DCCA